Synthoid/ExportSheetData/README.md

 -----
 **Convenient:** Export Sheet Data is meant to be simple to use but very powerful.
 No more exporting multiple CSVs then compiling data.

 **Customizable:** Options and formats can be tweaked to reflect personal taste.
-Newline or sameline braces.
-Attributes or child elements.
+Newline or sameline braces for JSON.
+Attributes or child elements for XML.
 Format your data the way you want.